roberd13/dsedocker/README.md

 These are the most commonly used `docker run` switches used in deploying DSE.
 For a full list please see [docker run](https://docs.docker.com/engine/reference/commandline/run/) reference.
 ## Enabling advanced functionality
 By default, the DSE server image is set up as a transactional (database) node.
-To set up the node with DSE advanced functionality, add the DSE server type option to the end of the `docker run` command.
+To set up the node with DSE advanced functionality, add the option that enables feature to the end of the `docker run` command.

 DSE start switches | Description
 ------------- | -------------